-To make your application available to Artix, you must develop an Artix Java plug-in for your application.
+Overview To make your application available to Artix, you must develop an Artix Java plug-in for your application.
 The purpose of this plug-in is to create an instance of your implementation class and register it with the Artix bus.
 The code is similar to that of an Artix Java server mainline and it associates your Web service implementation with a WSDL port.

-This subsection provides an example plug-in that exposes an Artix Web service over all of the ports defined in the WSDL contract.
-The following topics are covered:

-- Generating the Artix Java plug-in files

-- Example of Artix Java plug-in

-- Example of Artix Java plug-in factory

-- Exposing a Web service over multiple transports

-Generating the Artix Java plug-in files

-When you map the WSDL to Java, you must use the -servlet parameter to generate the Artix Java plug-in code (see "Mapping the WSDL to Java" on page 131 for more information).
-The following plug-in files are generated for you:
+In this subsection This subsection provides an example plug-in that exposes an Artix Web service over all of the ports defined in the WSDL contract.
+The following topics are covered: Generating the Artix Java plug-in files Example of Artix Java plug-in Example of Artix Java plug-in factory • Exposing a Web service over multiple transports Generating the Artix Java plug-in files When you map the WSDL to Java, you must use the -servlet parameter to generate the Artix Java plug-in code (see "Mapping the WSDL to Java" on page 126 for more information).
+The following plug-in files are generated for you: • A plug-in class, which extends the Artix BusPlugIn class to implement your application logic.
+A plug-in factory class, which implements the Artix BusPluginFactory interface to provide the methods used by the Artix bus to manage your

-- A plug-in class, which extends the Artix BusPlugIn class to implement your application logic. - A plug-in factory class, which implements the Artix BusPluginFactory interface to provide the methods used by the Artix bus to manage your plug-in.
+A plug-in factory class, which implements the Artix BusPluginFactory interface to provide the methods used by the Artix bus to manage your plug-in.